 - Check whether innovations that were put in place earlier by other councils are having the effects that were initially predicted.

 If you haven’t yet made your Climate Action plan

 You’ve got ground to make up — but the good news is, you can learn from similar councils who already have their plans in place.

 - Locate the councils that are similar to yours, and see what they’ve prioritised.

 - Consider making contact with officers or councillors in those places, for ongoing support and to share notes.

 There’s also a great case for learning from one another.
 What are councils like yours doing — those which have a similar urban/rural profile, for example, or those with the same predominant industries, or the same designation of land?

-We’ve made that easier for you with the Climate Action Plans explorer.
+We’ve made that easier for you with CAPE.
 Just: